 - handling garbage

-- sneeze or
+- sneeze or cough over food

 - prepare food for others if suffering from throat, skin or bowel infections

 - smoke in areas where food is prepared

 - use a dirty tea towel for drying dishes (it is better to let them air dry on a draining board or dish rack).

 - protect cuts and sores on the hands or fingers with a clean dressing and waterproof cover or disposable gloves